Willi Pape: Life

-Pape eventually owned a club, named "Voo-Doo."
-In the llustrated Guide to 'Depraved' Berlin (1931), Curt Moreck (a pseudonym of German author Konrad Haemmerling) described the club "Voo-Doo" as a good nightlife spot for "befriended couples" looking for an "exotic night."
-Klaus Mann and Christopher Isherwood visited Pape's clubs.
-After retiring from vaudeville in 1927, Willli Pape, with a boyfriend, opened also a bar named "The Petite Lion".
-It was located on Skalitzer St. 7 and advertised as a "Meeting Place for Transvestites".
+In September 1928 the couple of Pape and Emil Schmidt opened a bar "Zum Kleinem Löwen" on Berlin's Skalitzer St. 7, often just called "Voo-Doo" by the patrons.
+It was advertised as a "Meeting Place for Transvestites".
+In the llustrated Guide to 'Depraved' Berlin (1931), Curt Moreck (a pseudonym of German author Konrad Haemmerling) described "Voo-Doo" as a good nightlife spot for "befriended couples" looking for an "exotic night."
+Klaus Mann and Christopher Isherwood visited Pape's local.